 You'll need a passport that is valid for at least six months and a visa is required for most nationalities.
 One-month visas can be obtained through the Cambodian embassy on arrival at the international airports of Phnom Penh and Siem Reap.
 A passport photo is required.
 E-visas are available at http://evisa.mfaic.gov.kh

 US$ bank notes

 The US dollar is the de facto currency throughout Cambodia.
 However, change will be given in riel, the official Cambodian currency.
 Given that the current exchange rate is around 4,000 riel to the dollar, avoid bringing anything bigger than $20 bills.
 Larger notes will be difficult to exchange.

 The hotel can arrange for a hotel limousine to take you from the airport to the hotel.
 Bookings should be made at least 24 hours in advance with the concierge or with reservations department.
-US$25 per way.
+US$30 per way, per car maximum 3 persons with luggage.
+Group pick up is available for 7, 13, 25 or 40 persons by coaches with advance request.
+Our limousines are equipped with Wifi internet.
 Price subject to 10 percent VAT.